bentoml/BentoML/docs/source/concepts/deploy.rst

      - ✅ Fast auto-scaling optimized for AI
      - 💦 Possible via container orchastration tools
      - ✅ Kubernetes-native with custom metrics
-     - ❓ Depending on the Cloud Service, supported on ECS
+     - ❌ Depending on the Cloud Service, supported on ECS
    * - Scaling-to-zero
-     - ✅ Both CPU and GPU
+     - ✅ Scaling at individual Model/Runner level
      - 💦 Possible via Knative, no optimization for AI or GPU workload
      - ❓ Not currently supported
      - 💦 Supported on AWS Lambda, GCP Functions with limitations